Modern Slavery Statement

 2. Organisational structure

 Al Rayan Bank is the UK’s oldest and largest Sharia compliant retail bank.
-We’ve been pioneering British Islamic finance since 2004.
+We have been pioneering British Islamic finance since 2004.

 By solely focusing on banking activities which are in keeping with the principles and values of Islam, Al Rayan Bank is able to make a significant and lasting difference to customers throughout the UK, helping them to save for their families’ futures, expand their businesses or buy their own homes, without compromising their beliefs.